When it comes to gardening, I’m all for getting started on a shoestring.

 Here’s the thing: Garden soil has the advantage of being in the ground and living in harmony with the soil food web.
 It’s ideally well-draining and somewhat forgiving, as you tend to let Mother Nature take over and aren’t as obsessed over what does or doesn’t take off.

 Unfortunately, garden soil tends to be too dense for seed starting and potting.
 It’s full of weed seeds.
-It’s teeming with microbes (both good and bad) and because they’re now constrained in an indoor environment without natural checks and balances, they can wreak havoc on your seedlings in the form of damping off or fungal disease.
+It’s teeming with microbes (both good and bad) and because they’re now constrained in an indoor environment without natural checks and balances, they can wreak havoc on your seedlings in the form of damping off or fungal diseases.

 If you’re going to put forth the effort to start your seeds indoors, nurture them, and harden them off until it’s time to transplant, seed starting mix will give you greater success rates so you don’t waste seeds (or time).